Television News Service

 TSN is one of the most popular news programs in Ukraine.
-In December 2012, the program had record viewership, with 31.5% of Ukrainians watching the live program.
+In December 2012, the program had a record viewership, with 31.5% of Ukrainians watching the live program.

-In addition to news releases, TSN also creates a TV tabloid "TSN Special" and Sunday analytical program "TSN Week".
+In addition to news releases, TSN also broadcasts the TV tabloid "TSN Special" and the Sunday analytical program "TSN Week".

 Overview

 The program is broadcast live.
 The slogan of the program roughly translates to "TSN impresses" (ТСН вражає).

-Local news is one of TSN's most important businesses, a program of own correspondents in each region of Ukraine (except Crimea) and beyond.
+Local news is one of TSN's most important businesses, with its own correspondents operating in each region of Ukraine (except Crimea) and beyond.

 Television programs

 Morning issues of TSN

 As part of the morning show "Breakfast with 1+1" on weekdays there are six issues of TSN, lasting 7–8 minutes every half hour between 7.00 and 9.30 a.m.
 The current hosts of the program are Marichka Padalko and Sviatoslav Hrynchuk.

 TSN 12:00

 Broadcast every day at 12.00 a.m., it is a natural continuation of the morning broadcasts.
 It is distinguished by its dynamism and conciseness of news presentation.
 The duration of the issue is no more than 20 minutes.